shiftan/simple_sagemaker/README.md

 # Simple Sagemaker
 A **simpler** and **cheaper** way to distribute python (training) code on machines of your choice in the (AWS) cloud.

-**Note: this (initial) work is still in progress, currently only [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are supported...**
+**Note: this (initial) work is still in progress.
+Only [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are currently supported (these images can be used to distribute and python code).**

 ## Requirements